Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Results: Modeling economic complexity

-In summary, we observe a significantly higher adjusted and unadjusted $R^2$ when including average capability complexity (0.151) compared to ECI (0.107), as well as a lower AIC (662 compared to 669.5); while both variables are significant when controlling for log GDP per capita, average capability complexity remains significant at a 5\% significance level even with the inclusion of all explanatory variables.
-While we are cautious of over-optimistically interpreting the measures of complexity derived from our model as robust predictors of economic growth (or even interpreting them as such at all, since the focal point is how ECI robustly correlates with measures of a country's capabilities), we would like to offer a few qualitative explanations for why this may have occurred, leaving more rigorous explorations to future research. \\
+The main body of this paper will present only the second and fourth regressions, as a means of comparing ECI and average capability complexity under the most stringent set of explanatory variables (note population was not included due to multicollinearity); for results from the other two regressions, see Appendix C.4.

-First, it is possible that the process of inferring a KDE from the export-PCI distribution of countries serves as a noise-reduction mechanism; for datasets which include more than 5000 products like ours, such a step could be crucial for reducing the amount of sparsity and noise inherently present within the export vectors of less-developed economies, resulting in a less noisy measure of complexity. \\
+In summary, we observe a similar adjusted and unadjusted $R^2$ when including average capability complexity (0.151) compared to ECI (0.107), as well as a lower AIC (662 compared to 669.5); while both variables are significant when controlling for log GDP per capita, average capability complexity remains significant at a 5\% significance level even with the inclusion of all explanatory variables.